Erika Ibarra-Garibay Receives Prestigious Research Fellowship

 Hardeep Obhi Awarded Prestigious NIH Grant

-Liberato Silva dos Santos Selected for the ETS Summer Pre-Doctoral Research Experience Program
+Liberato Silva dos Santos Selected for ETS Summer Program

 “My current research and future dissertation is on language assessment and testing, so I could not be happier having the opportunity to be a research intern at ETS.
 I credit part of my success to the high quality, straightforward, "eagle-eye" input and feedback I received from fellow CCE writing consultants in a series of on-site and online consultations I attended.
 The combined feedback I received from consultants Angelica, Mitch, Angie, and Idée made my job application materials go from OK to excellent.
 My thanks also go to Sarah Huffman and Elena Cotos for providing such quality training to all CCE writing consultants and for bringing together such a diverse group, coming from different departments and fields of expertise.
 I believe this diversity was also crucial in enhancing my job application materials.
 So, this is a big thank you to all of you GPMs and supervisors at the CCE who helped me get here.”